-Michael Filip – 1st Vice Chair
+Michael Filip – Chair

 Michael has decades of computing and IT experience.
 Beginning in 1998 out of the Computer Science Co-Op program at the University of Waterloo, his experience ranged from help desk & support, to programmer, website developer, up to managing a multi-member corporate programming team.
 He also enjoys playing the piano and tinkering with other electronics and solar projects.

 Michael started Scugog Computers in 2013 to fill the need for local onsite and mobile computer repair and to share his expertise with the community.
 His services are extensive: PC and Laptop repair, virus removal, tune-up, battery or hardware replacement, broken touchscreen repair, and even websites.